Northeast Philadelphia Airport

 Privileges and Restrictions

 The good news is that if you are set on becoming a pilot there is an excellent chance you can be successful.
 Unfortunately, for every 10 people that begin flight training, only 2 or 3 complete it.
-So, before you begin, it’d be a good idea to understand why so many people don’t finish their training so that you don’t end up as part of that statistic.
+Developing a love for aviation is easy.
+The path to becoming a pilot requires commitment, and dedication, as well as funding.
+There are pitfalls that generally lead people to stop training.
+Knowing the reasons people are not successful can help you plan to avoid them.

 A fair amount of research has been done focusing on this issue which means we do have some good data.
 Here are the major reasons reported.
 Certainly, more than one reason may be applicable.